M-a-b-e-l/Prospera-Capstone/planning/project_plan.md

 ## Problem Statement and Description

-Problem Statement: Managing finances can be challenging, especially for young adults transitioning into independence and immigrants adapting to a new financial landscape.
+**Problem Statement**: Managing finances can be challenging, especially for young adults transitioning into independence and immigrants adapting to a new financial landscape.
 Many lack the knowledge and tools needed to make informed financial decisions, leading to stress and potential financial hardship.
 Our web app aims to simplify and streamline personal finance management, providing users with the resources and guidance they need to achieve financial stability and growth.

-Description: Prospera is a comprehensive app designed to help users take control of their financial health.
+**Description**: Prospera is a comprehensive app designed to help users take control of their financial health.
 By aggregating data from various financial apps and services into a single, customizable dashboard, the web app provides a clear overview of users' financial status and offers personalized insights and educational resources to enhance their financial literacy.

 ## User Roles and Personas

-User Roles:
+### <ins>User Roles</ins>

 **"Young Adult"**: A user transitioning to financial independence, seeking to build financial literacy and manage their personal finances effectively.

 **"Immigrant"**: A user adapting to a new financial environment, looking for guidance and tools to understand and manage their finances in a new country.

- Personas:
+### <ins>Personas</ins>

-<ins>**Young Adult** Personas:</ins>
+**Young Adult** Personas:

 1. Jake: Age: 22 | Location: Los Angeles, CA | Technology: Tech-savvy, primarily uses a smartphone, occasional laptop use | Motivation: Recently graduated, first job, wants to manage salary effectively, save for future goals
  - Pain Points: Struggles with budgeting and understanding investment options, saving for retirement